AK-Github-0/LeetCode-Beginner-s-Guide/Solving My First Problem/README.md

 To solve this problem, my first thought was to focus on a straightforward arithmetic operation.
 I wanted to keep it short and simple.

 # Approach
-The approach to solving this problem is the most simple.
+The approach to solving this problem is simple as I wanted.
 Given two integers, we need to return their sum.
 Therefore, the function will directly return the sum of the two input integers.

 # Complexity
 ## Time complexity: O(1)